sje30/rrs/rrs_primer.md

 fees.

-In a nutshell, if traditional publishers see the RRS as a threat to their continued existence, good.
+In a nutshell, if traditional publishers see the RRS as a threat to their continued existence, then this at least promotes discussion.
 We would rather see equitable OA practices, such as overlay and diamond OA journals.

 # Conclusions